 - The signature of the instructor on all primary attendance accounting documents as a certification of a true and accurate accounting.
 This includes online or electronically submitted documents where instructors affirm or certify a written statement on the electronic class roster.
-Certification statements say all inactive students, as defined by California Code of Regulations, title 5 section 58004 and local board adopted procedures, have been dropped on the class roster as of the census date or that positive attendance hours are based upon an accurate count of students present at each course meeting, and - Any pertinent information concerning courses that have atypical characteristics or requirements (e.g., lab hours, hours to be arranged [TBA], intercollegiate athletics, field trips).
+Certification statements say all inactive students, as defined by California Code of Regulations, title 5 section 58004 and local board adopted procedures, have been dropped on the class roster as of the census date or that positive attendance hours are based upon an accurate count of students present at each course meeting, and - 2) Any pertinent information concerning courses that have atypical characteristics or requirements (e.g., lab hours, hours to be arranged [TBA], intercollegiate athletics, field trips).

 The evaluation of required documentation concerns not only the test of the validity of the information documented, but also of the system used to generate that information.
 For districts that have converted to online or electronic submission of census or positive attendance class rosters, it is important to confirm that sound security and accountability measures have been integrated into those processes (e.g., password based, internal controls, regular quality reviews of output data, and secure retention of records, either physical or electronic, that document each transaction).
-The burden is on the district to develop a system and related procedures that are consistent with applicable California Code of

-Regulations, title 5 requirements, including those provided by sections 58000, 58004, and 58030.
+The burden is on the district to develop a system and related procedures that are consistent with applicable California Code of Regulations, title 5 requirements, including those provided by sections 58000, 58004, and 58030.

-- 1) Education Code sections 8152 and 84750.4 - 2) California Code of Regulations, title 5, section 58003.1, 58003.4, 58004, 58012, 58020, 58022, 58024, 58030, 58051(c)-(g), 58770, 58771.
-58773, 58774, 58776, 58777, 58779, 58785, 84750.5, 84760.5, 59114, and 59116 - 3) Student Attendance Accounting Manual and related advisories (including the "Addendum Concerning Academic Calendars, Course Scheduling, and Related Topics") - 4) Distance Education Guidelines (includes the 2008 Omnibus Version), which provide updated guidance on attendance accounting for distance education courses and the "Alternative Attendance Accounting Procedure," formerly referred to as "Independent Study/Work Experience Attendance Accounting Procedure." - 5) Governing board-approved procedures adopted pursuant to California Code of Regulations, title 5 sections 58004(c) and 58030 for documenting course enrollment, attendance, and disenrollment.
-Obtain these procedures from the district being audited. - 6) Term Length Multipliers for fiscal year under audit - 7) CCFS-320 CATALOG HOURS vs. SCHEDULE HOURS - 8) CCC Contact Hours Chart for the calculation of contact hours in five-minute increments - 9) Labor Code, section 3074 - 10) Attributes of a Distance Education Credit Course on Weekly, Daily, or Positive Attendance Procedures - 11) Chancellor's Office list of active and inactive course approvals https://coci2.ccctechcenter.org/courses
+- .02 Criteria - 1) Education Code sections 8152, 84750.4, 84750.5, and 84760.5 - 2) California Code of Regulations, title 5, section 58003.1, 58003.4, 58004, 58012, 58020, 58022, 58024, 58030, 58051(c)-(g), 58770, 58771.
+58773, 58774, 58776, 58777, 58779, 59114, and 59116 - 3) Student Attendance Accounting Manual - Governing board-approved procedures adopted pursuant to California Code of Regulations, title 5 sections 58004(c) and 58030 for documenting course enrollment, attendance, and disenrollment.
+Obtain these procedures from the district being audited. - 5) Term Length Multipliers for fiscal year under audit - 6) Student Contact Hours Computation Chart - 7) Labor Code, section 3074 - 8) Chancellor's Office list of active and inactive course approvals https://coci2.ccctechcenter.org/courses